 Azelaic Acid is a yeast that lives on normal skin.
 It belongs to the family of dicarboxylic acids.
 It is not a scary acid, it is a light exfoliant.
 There has been a lot of research on this product, but it is still not very clear why it works.
 It is thought to have an antibacterial effect on the skin.
 Most people don’t care how it works or want to spend the time reading the studies on their skin products, they just want to know that it works.
 It does, and for just about everyone.

 Experience with Finacea

-My daughter also used it on her acne on her forehead and the blackheads on her nose.
+My daughter also used it for some acne on her forehead and the blackheads on her nose.
 It cleared it up beautifully for her as well.
-The drawback is the prescription was $112.00 (now with my insurance it is $326.00).
+The drawback is the prescription was $112.00 with insurance.
 That is really pricey especially if it is considered to not be essential.
 (Some creams are that price and they don’t work as well so you have to decide for yourself).
 I did love the effects enough to get another Rx, but I was on the hunt for another product with this beautiful ingredient at a more reasonable price.

 I decided to try The Ordinary’s Azelaic Acid Suspension 10%.
-It isn’t as creamy as the Rx and you can definitely feel the silicone in this product.
+This formula isn’t as creamy as the Rx and you can definitely feel the silicone.
 It does sink into the skin without a greasy feel.
-This product didn’t clog my pores causing more skin issues.
+The silicone didn’t clog my pores or cause any skin issues.
 The rosacea seemed to stay about the same (but my rosacea was under control from the prescription at this point).